12johnsonf/cadmus/src/en/Chapter-I/Part I: Installation.md

+xx
 Installing Java SDK
 ===

 In this course we will be using Linux and writing our Java in a simple text editor.
 Unix, such as OS X, should be similar but it is up to you to support that.
 This will cover instructions for Debian Linux, which includes Ubuntu, because if you're using another distro you're probably good enough to know how to install stuff.
 If you run Windows, I recommend running a virtual machine, in VirtualBox, but if you run Windows 10 Developer Preview, you can enable a bash console.
 In this we will assume that you understand and can use bash.
 If not, I recommend [this tutorial](http://cli.learncodethehardway.org/book/) or [this CodeCademy guide](https://www.codecademy.com/learn/learn-the-command-line).

-So now we will cover how to install the thing:
+##So now we will cover how to install the thing:
 First, we need to open up our terminal, using Win+T or Ctrl+Alt+T on most distros:

 ![New terminal](../../Images/Chapter-I/Introduction/NewTerminal.png)